QuiltMC/rfcs/structure/0072-legal-team.md

 # Motivation

 Historically, legal matters have been handled by various different people without any proper structure.
-The de-factor team who would handle particular matters (eg. the Admin Board for registering Quilt as a non-profit) can feel unqualified to handle those issues and/or not have the bandwidth for it.
+The de-facto team who would handle particular matters (eg. the Admin Board for registering Quilt as a non-profit) may feel unqualified to handle those issues and/or may not have the bandwidth for it.
-Moreover, someone handling legal matters leaving that de-facto team should not lead to them not handling those matters anymore, especially considering the current scarcity of trained or knowledgeable members.
+Moreover, someone handling legal matters leaving that de-facto team should not prevent them from handling those matters, especially considering the current scarcity of trained or knowledgeable members.

 Some laws may also require us to have a designated legal team, such as to designate a Data Protection Officer